What is it like to live in Madrid, Spain?

 Do you hang out with locals or foreigners mostly?

-I made some amazing Spanish friends, who I now call my “Familia Española.”
+I made some fantastic Spanish friends, who I now call my “Familia Española.”
 Because I was part of an Erasmus program, I also made friends with a lot of other abroad students.
 S

 Where is your favorite place in Madrid to meet friends?